 Increased ratios of olive pollen both from Birkat Ram and Lake Kinneret point to periods of enhanced human interference with vegetation between ~6,500 and ~4,700 cal BP (Chalcolithic period – Early Bronze Age), and between ~2,200 and ~1,500 cal BP (Hellenistic – Roman / Byzantine period).
 Regeneration of the vegetation after the first wave of olive cultivation was predominated by high-stemmed deciduous oaks whereas abandoned areas after the second wave of olive cultivation were re-occupied by multi-stemmed evergreen oaks which are less vulnerable for anthropogenic impact (e.g., grazing, logging) than deciduous oaks.
 From 19th to 20th century, pollen assemblages at Birkat Ram and Lake Kinneret pollen record indicate Pine afforestation, and the introduction of Eucalyptus and Casuarina being Neophytes from Australia.

 The results of this study contribute to the discussion on temporal and geographical occurance of vegetation changes, as well as settlement periods in the Levant, and improve the data base for a better understanding of the development of vegetation changes over the climatically variable transition from Late Pleistocene to the Holocene.
 In addition, understanding interdependencies of past societies and their environments is indispensable to better asses and develop strategies for agriculture and food production during times of environmental and climate change, in particular in highly climate-sensitive areas such as the Levant.

 - Schiebel, V. (2013): Vegetation and climate history of the southern Levant during the last 30,000 years based on palynological investigation.
-PhD-Thesis, University of Bonn
+University of Bonn